-□ 4.1.3.1 Documented evidence of assessed awareness for the program participants - which should include the program's objectives, one's contribution within the program, and implications of program non-conformance.
+□ 1.3.1 Documented evidence of assessed awareness for each program personnel including the program's objectives, one's contribution within the program, and implications of program non-conformance.

-To ensure the program participants have obtained a sufficient level of awareness for their respective roles and responsibilities within the program.
+To ensure program personnel have obtained a sufficient level of awareness for their respective roles and responsibilities within the program.